Books Read in 2012

 A Pygmy Perspective by Mitchell Agruss

 Unfortunately for you, the reader, this is a book you can't read because it has never been publicly published.
 It was written by my friend Mitchell Agrus (whom people my children's age, who grew up in the Sacramento area in the 1970s-80s may remember as TV "Capt'n Mitch.")
 It is subtitled, "20 years of personal experiences with prominent figures of the American theatrical, film and television scene from 1941-61 (an exercise in truthful name-dropping)."
 It is all that it is described as being, but more -- "more" being a delight to read.
-I love listening to actors talking with one another and this is Mitch reminiscing about the likes of Katherine Hepburn, John Houseman, Thornton Wilder, Harpo Marx, Jack Klugman, Moss Hart, Mel Brooks, Carol Channing, Carl Reiner, Bert Lahr and scores of others.
+I love listening to actors talking with one another and this is Mitch reminiscing about the likes of Katharine Hepburn, John Houseman, Thornton Wilder, Harpo Marx, Jack Klugman, Moss Hart, Mel Brooks, Carol Channing, Carl Reiner, Bert Lahr and scores of others.
 The books includes photos of himself in performance with many of these luminaries.
 I read the whole thing in one sitting and devoured every word.

 I want to grow hair, I want to grow up, I want to go to Boise by Erma Bombeck [LOGOS]